Spousal and Common-law Partner Sponsorship

 An application for a super visa requires:

-- documentation demonstrating that your child or grandchild in Canada meets a minimum income threshold
+- documentation demonstrating that your child or grandchild (along with their spouse, if applicable) in Canada meets a minimum income threshold

 - a written statement from that child or grandchild that he or she will give you financial support